avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Mean and max indicators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From the maximum values along path of the distribution :math:`A(s,l)` calculated in :ref:`mean-max-path`, it is possible to calculate
+From the maximum values along path of the distribution :math:`A(s,l)` calculated in :ref:`moduleAna3AIMEC:Mean and max values along path`, it is possible to calculate
 the global maximum (MMA) and average maximum (AMA) values of the two dimensional distribution :math:`A(s,l)`:

 .. math::
     MMA = \max_{\forall s \in [s_{start},s_{runout}]} A_{cross}^{max}(s) \quad\mbox{and}\quad
     AMA = \frac{1}{s_{runout}-s_{start}}\int_{s_{start}}^{s_{runout}} A_{cross}^{max}(s)ds

-.. _area-indicators:

 Area indicators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~